theokjulien/SPAHR-Model-Analysis/README.md

-The main model is defined in SPAHR-Model.ipynb
+The main model is defined in SPAHR_Model.ipynb

 This model is based on the paper Agent-based Dynamics of a SPAHR Opioid Model on Social Network Structures by Quin, Owen Queena, Vincent Jodoina, Leigh B. Pearcya, and W. Christopher